li-2020-jl/Jialu-Li_Portfolio/final_project_JialuLi.md

 # Final Project

 ### Project Outline
-For the final project, I will explain using data on how partial easing on restriction may affect the entire country in the U.S. I will use the data when the pandemic just started, after stay-at-home order, after reopening was ordered, and cases now.
+<span style="color:gray">some *For the final project, I will explain using data on how partial easing on restriction may affect the entire country in the U.S. I will use the data when the pandemic just started, after stay-at-home order, after reopening was ordered, and cases now.
+* text</span>

 ### Copies of data
 I will use the CDC dataset of cases in the U.S. as well as a travel ban information I scrape down from the news.